-If you have a question about any type of business matter, we encourage you to schedule a confidential consultation with one of our Northern Virginia lawyers.
+If you have a question about LLC formation, we encourage you to schedule a confidential consultation with one of our Northern Virginia lawyers.
 To make an appointment call us at the above telephone number 1-703-591-4900 or use the contact form below.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.